 Coping and support

 - Learn enough about sarcoma to make decisions about your care.
-Ask your doctor about your soft tissue sarcoma, including your treatment options and, if you like, your prognosis.
-As you learn more about soft tissue sarcoma, you may become more confident in making treatment decisions.
+Ask your health care team about your soft tissue sarcoma.
+Discuss your treatment options.
+If you want to, ask about your prognosis.
+As you learn more, you may become more confident in making treatment decisions.

 - Keep friends and family close.
-Keeping your close relationships strong will help you deal with your soft tissue sarcoma.
-Friends and family can provide the practical support you'll need, such as helping take care of your house if you're in the hospital.
-And they can serve as emotional support when you feel overwhelmed by cancer.
+Keeping your close relationships strong will help you deal with soft tissue sarcoma.
+Friends and family can provide support, including taking care of your home if you're in the hospital.
+They can give emotional support when you feel overwhelmed by cancer.

 Preparing for an appointment

-If your family doctor suspects you have soft tissue sarcoma, you'll likely be referred to a cancer doctor (oncologist) who specializes in sarcomas.
-Soft tissue sarcoma is fairly rare and is best treated by someone who has experience with it, often at an academic or specialized cancer center.
+Make an appointment with your usual doctor or other health care professional if you have any symptoms that worry you.
+If your doctor thinks you might have soft tissue sarcoma, you'll likely be referred to a cancer doctor, called an oncologist.
+Soft tissue sarcoma is rare and is best treated by someone who has experience with it.
+Doctors with this kind of experience are often found within an academic or specialized cancer center.

 What you can do

 - Ask a family member or friend to come with you.
-Sometimes it can be difficult to remember all the information provided to you during an appointment.
-Someone who accompanies you may remember something that you missed or forgot.
+Sometimes it can be hard to remember all the information given to you during an appointment.
+Someone who comes with you may remember something that you missed or forgot.

 - Write down questions to ask your doctor.

-Preparing a list of questions in advance can help you make the most of your time with your doctor.
+Preparing a list of questions can help you make the most of your appointment time.
 List your questions from most important to least important in case time runs out.
-For cancer, some basic questions to ask your doctor include:
+For soft tissue sarcoma, some basic questions to ask include:

 - Do I have cancer?